-The first five weeks of the program are spent learning the basic techniques of Swedish massage, which focuses primarily on the body's circulatory system to bring about balance and relaxation.
+In the first five weeks of this massage program, ASIS students will learn the basic techniques of Swedish massage, which focuses primarily on the body's circulatory system to bring about balance and relaxation.
 In these beginning weeks, much attention is given to the development of healthful body mechanics, respectful use of draping, universal precautions, and fundamental therapist/client communication.
 This modality prepares students for subsequent modalities.

 This modality addresses the superficial and middle layers of connective tissue (fascia) in the body and effectively promotes relaxation, vitality, and increased awareness of postural biomechanics.
 CTM enhances awareness of how posture and the movement are dynamic and influenced by environment, nutrition, emotion, and experience.
 Body reading, postural analysis, and functional assessments are discussed.